Drift Fishing For Salmon: Everything You Need To Know

 If your line consistently snags on the bottom, you may be using too much weight.
 If the weight is tapping the bottom intermittently and the line stops suddenly or pulls, it could be a fish, so set the hook.

-Setting the hook when the line stops allows you to determine if a fish is present or not and I tell my clients set he hook often and whenever they are not sure.
-If you set the hook and nothing is there you can often continue they drift.
+Setting the hook when the line stops allows you to determine if a fish is present or not, and I tell my clients set the hook often and whenever they are not sure.
+If you set the hook and nothing is there, you can often continue the drift.

 If the line keeps stopping without a fish, you likely have too much weight for the area.

-Also, if you feel any pulling or the line straightens abruptly you should set the hook.
-Basically and especially in the beginning, set the hook on everything!
+Also, if you feel any pulling or the line straightens abruptly, you should set the hook.
+When just learning, set the hook on everything!

-I believe a lot of anglers miss bites with the drift fishing method which is why I don’t use it often with clients, and which is why I, along with thousands of other good anglers will prefer to use a float fishing methods.
+I believe a lot of anglers miss bites with the drift fishing method, which is why I don’t use it often with clients, and which is why I, along with thousands of other good anglers, will prefer to use float fishing methods.

 Hire A Drift Fishing Guide

-It might take years to master drift fishing for salmon, especially bite detection.
+It might take years to master salmon fishing with the drift fishing method, especially bite detection.
 As a result, you might end up wasting plenty of time trying to figure it all out and will be missing out on a lot of fish.

 Hiring a drift fishing guide can help shorten the learning curve, but remember that each river is unique, and drift fishing may not always be the best method.